floridomeacci/TBWA-backslash-generator/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Every TBWA agency around the world has always produced their own creative backslahes.
-Whether to commomerate a holiday, event or client partnership.
-The backslashes are used in pitches, creatives decks or just for the fun of it.
-Now with the advent of generative AI, I went out to create a backslash AI generator for the company in my spare time.
-The backslash generator makes use of replicates.com lucataco/illusion-diffusion-hq model, otherwise known as the QR-monster model.
-But instead of QR-codes I used our companies logo (the backslash) for its guiding template.
-I also implemented a NSFW filter through replicate.com (m1guelpf/nsfw-filter) which sends the generated images and scans them for NSFW content.
+Every TBWA agency around the world has always produced their own creative backslashes.
+Whether to commemorate a holiday, event, or client partnership, the backslashes are used in pitches, creative decks, or just for fun.
+Now, with the advent of generative AI, I set out to create a backslash AI generator for the company in my spare time.
+The backslash generator leverages Replicate.com's lucataco/illusion-diffusion-hq model, otherwise known as the QR-monster model.
+However, instead of QR codes, I used our company's logo (the backslash) as its guiding template.
+I also implemented a NSFW filter through Replicate.com (m1guelpf/nsfw-filter) which scans the generated images for NSFW content.

-The website is currently available on staging, at <a href="https://gentbwanl.wpenginepowered.com/"><b>gen.tbwa.nl</b></a> but will eventually only be accesible for TBWA exmployees.
+The website is currently available on staging, at <a href="https://gentbwanl.wpenginepowered.com/"><b>gen.tbwa.nl</b></a>, but will eventually be accessible only to TBWA employees.

 Key features include:
-* An option menu for different sizes and alignments.
+* An options menu for different sizes and alignments.
 * A NSFW check.
 * A kickass 3D loader.
-* Saved option menu states.
+* Saved options menu states.

 <br>